Pinhole-seeded lateral epitaxy and exfoliation of GaSb films on graphene-terminated surfaces: Results

 Immediately prior to growth we follow the standard procedure of annealing at 520 $^\circ$C in an Sb$_2$/Sb$_1$ flux to desorb the native oxides from the substrate.
 On the bare GaSb side, the native oxide removal is confirmed by the appearance of bright semi-streaky spots in the RHEED pattern.
 The graphene-terminated side looks qualitatively similar, although the pattern is not as bright and there is diffuse intensity around the specular reflection.
 We attribute these differences in part to scattering through monolayer graphene that is randomly oriented in-plane.

 After 75 nm of GaSb film growth, on both sides of the sample we observe a distinct ring of spots RHEED pattern with $3\times$ superstructure reflections corresponding to the expected $c(2\times 6)$ reconstruction of GaSb (001) [Fig. \ref{gasb}(a,b), bottom].
-This indicates that a well-ordered, smooth epitaxial film has grown on both the bare substrate side and on the graphene-terminated side.
-X-ray diffraction measurements confirm epitaxial GaSb growth with no impurity phases (Fig. \ref{gasb}d).
+The clear superstructure indicates that a well-ordered, smooth epitaxial film has grown on both the bare substrate side and on the graphene-terminated side.
+X-ray diffraction measurements confirm epitaxial GaSb growth with no impurity phases or orientations (Fig. \ref{gasb}d).
 Closer inspection of the $006$ reflection reveals a subtle shift of the film reflection to lower angle compared to the substrate, or a larger out-of-plane lattice parameter.
 We speculate that this shift may arise from strain induced by the underlying graphene, e.g. due to the large thermal expansion mismatch between graphene and GaSb.
 Alternatively, the shift may be due to slight wrinkling of the GaSb film since it resting on a graphene interlayer.
+XRD rocking curves reveal a similar picture.
+In the rocking curves of the $004$ reflection for a 120 nm GaSb film on graphene/GaSb (Supplementary Figure 1), in addition to the expected peak at $\omega = 0$, we observe a second peak shifted by $\omega = -15$ arc seconds.
+The full width at half maxima (fwhm) of these two peaks are 10.44 and 12.59 arc seconds, respectively, compared to a width of 6.74 arc seconds for a homoepitaxial film.
+In addition, photoluminescence measurements reveal similar materials quality between films grown on graphene/GaSb (001) and a bare GaSb substrate (Supplementary Figure 2).

 Our GaSb films can be mechanically exfoliated from the graphene-terminated side of the sample, using a Ni stressor layer (Methods).
 Figs. \ref{gasb}(e,f) show scanning electron micrographs of the top side of the substrate and the bottom side of the exfoliated membrane, after exfoliation.
-The large scale SEM images are comparable to previous demonstrations of remote epitaxy of other III-V materials, including GaAs and InP \cite{kong2018polarity, kim2017remote}, and show minimal spalling marks or tears.
-X-ray diffraction measurements of the exfoliated membranes (Fig. \ref{gasb}g) confirm that the membrane itself is single crystalline.
+The large scale SEM images are comparable to previous demonstrations of remote epitaxy of other III-V materials, including GaAs and InP \cite{kong2018polarity, kim2017remote}, and show minimal spalling marks or tears. $\omega-2\theta$ X-ray diffraction measurements of the exfoliated membranes (Fig. \ref{gasb}g, blue curve) confirm that the membrane itself is single crystalline.
+We find that the $004$ reflection of the membrane is slightly shifted the lower angle and slightly asymmetric compared to the substrate $004$ reflection.
+We attribute these differences to strain, ripples, or slight mis-alignments when measuring thin (75 nm) exfoliated membranes.